• Skip to primary navigation

 I can think of few simpler recipes than this one.
 As long as you’ve got the right stuff, all you need is 10 minutes of prep work and some patience while waiting for the popsicles to freeze.

-blender with watermelon and yogurt
+A blender with watermelon chunks and yogurt on a striped cloth on a wooden surface.

-4. You wait for at least 4 hours and then you eat!
+Let them freeze for at least 4 hours and then you eat!

 In my opinion, the hardest part is cutting the blasted watermelon (juice everywhere every damn time) and then washing the blender.
 When you end up with beauties like these, it’s well worth that wee bit of effort though.

-two watermelon popsicles stacked on top of each other
+Two watermelon popsicles stacked on top of each other.

 Tips for Making the Best Watermelon Popsicles